typemill-resources/register/readme.md

   required: true
 ```

-!!
+!
 DO NOT DELETE OR RENAME THE FIELDS "username", "email" or "password".
 They are required for the functionality of the register plugin.

-Question: OK, looks nice, but I want to translate the labels for each field.
+**Question**: OK, looks nice, but I want to translate the labels for each field.
-Answer: No problem, just change the text for the label, for example from "label: username" to "label: Nutzername".
+**Answer**: No problem, just change the text for the label, for example from "label: username" to "label: Nutzername".
-Question: But I don't need the field for gumroad.
+**Question**: But I don't need the field for gumroad.
-Answer: No problem again, simply delete it from the YAML definition!
+**Answer**: No problem again, simply delete it from the YAML definition!
-Question: But I need a checkbox for the user so he can agree to my terms and conditions.
+**Question**: But I need a checkbox for the user so he can agree to my terms and conditions.
-Answer: And again no problem, you can simply define it like this:
+**Answer**: And again no problem, you can simply define it like this:

 ```
 username: